 xAPI, also known as Tin Can or Experience API, is a specific API standard built to capture human experiences in a format both machines and people can read.
 At its most basic, it is a simple statement:

 Actor > Verb > Object (Activity), or Jane completed a quiz.

 This Statement API allows you to create and retrieve statements about an experience.
 Each of the elements is extensible, meaning you can define other information to describe it.

 Any activity that occurs in an application can be stored in the LRS and made available to any other application.
 For example, a mentor can use a mobile app to record a meeting in a few seconds without typing.
 Now every learning and performance activity, formal or informal, is available for recording and analysis (Figure 2).

 The xAPI standard does not replace SCORM.
 SCORM packages and delivers content,but xAPI captures experiences.
 To modernize content delivery, the industry is working on a new standard called cmi5.
 It is the framework for communication of formal learning between your LMS and the LRS.

 Until recently, xAPI was for developers only, but we have many software tools now to enable business users to create xAPI statements.
 Many courseware development tools are xAPI-ready, and there are several LRS providers to choose from.

-We can also add an integration layer on an existing LMS to make it easy to connect your xAPI applications and LRS.
+We can also add an integration layer on an existing learning management system to make it easy to connect your xAPI applications and LRS.